 Manananggal – From the Philippines, this vampire has the form of an older lady with the wings of a bat.
 At night, her upper torso detaches from her lower body and she feeds on sleeping victims using a mosquito-like proboscis.

 Krasue – This blood-drinking demon from Southeast Asia takes the form of the severed head of a beautiful woman, with entrails hanging down from the neck.

 Obayifo – This evil entity from West Africa doesn’t even have to be physically present to drain the blood from your body.

 Strigoi – One of the original vampires of Eastern Europe, the strigoi was said to be a person who died unmarried.
 Interesting fact: per Wikipedia, walking around a strigoi’s grave while burning hemp renders it helpless, perhaps from excessive giggling.

 Like vampires, zombies are undead.
 Unlike vampires, they are not especially intelligent.
-The Zombie legend hails from the West African tradition of voodoo, in which they are basically undead slaves used by a wizard to perform physical labor.
+The Zombie legend hails from the West African tradition of voodoo, in which they are basically undead slaves used by a wizard to perform physical labour.

 There is also a similar creature in Chinese folklore, called the Jiang Shi.
 However, unlike West African/Caribbean zombies, the Jiang Shi was thought to be the result of an improper death or early burial.
-In many cases, they do not emerge from the grave until decades afterward and the only master they serve is their own resentment.
+In many cases, they do not emerge from the grave until decades afterwards and the only master they serve is their own resentment.

 Neither traditional African zombies or Chinese Jiang Shi are particularly interested in brains, however-credit George Romero with that.